-Lunch at Fox & Fig
+Lunch At Fox & Fig

 After this morning’s sightseeing, you’re probably ready for lunch!
 Head to Fox & Fig, located only a few blocks away from the church and Chippewa Square for the most delicious vegan meal you’ll have!
 This place has it all, from veggie burgers to vegan mac-n-cheese!
 It’s one of the healthiest, and yummiest restaurants in the city.

 And FINALLY – I couldn’t leave out Tybee!
 Tybee Island is known as “Savannah’s beach” because it’s a quick 20 minute drive from the city.
-The island is small city known for its wide, sandy beaches and pier.
+The island is a small city known for its wide, sandy beaches and pier.
 The 18th century Tybee Light Station and Museum is also well-known as it’s the oldest lighthouse in Georgia.
-Be sure to squeeze in an afternoon here during your 2 days in Savannah!
+Be sure to squeeze in an afternoon here during your 2 days in Savannah itinerary!

 You may know Tybee for being the filming location of Nicholas Sparks’ Last Song!
 Popular scenes including Will’s volleyball competition and the summer fair were both filmed on the pier and adjacent beach.
 You can also visit the cottage where Ronnie’s dad lived in real life!
 I didn’t spend too much time on Tybee as I found it to be quite residential, but there is a charming downtown near the pier that I recommend exploring!
 Another popular activity to do here if you have more time is to rent fat-tire bikes and go biking on the beach!
 My parents did this and loved it!